 If you're quoted more than the MBS fee (which isn't unusual) ask the specialist if they'll treat you under Access Gap.

-If they agree, you pay either no gap at all, or a known gap which is capped at $400 per Medicare item number ($800 for obstetrics).
+If they agree, you pay either no gap at all, or a known gap which is capped at $500 per doctor per hospital episode ($800 for obstetrics).

 If they won't treat you under Access Gap – and they're not obliged to – you can look for another specialist who might.
 One of the key perks of private Hospital cover is choice – if shopping around could save you money then go ahead.